Frequently Asked Questions

 Do you see patients based or living outside of California?

-At this time we only see patients physically in California at the time of the visits/consultation with a California address.
+At this time we only see patients physically in California at the time of the visits/consultation and with a California address.

 Is there an emergency or after hours line?